datahub-project/datahub/docs/quick-ingestion-guides/snowflake/setup.md

 ## Next Steps

-Once you've done all of the above in Snowflake, it's time to [move on](configuration.md) to configuring the actual ingestion source within the DataHub UI
+Once you've done all of the above in Snowflake, it's time to [move on](configuration.md) to configuring the actual ingestion source within DataHub.

 *Need more help?
 Join the conversation in [Slack](http://slack.datahubproject.io)!*